 I’m running for a seat on the SFUSD Board of Education to:

-- Make sure that we treat each student as an individual and provide the education and supports they need to be successful while they’re in SFUSD and after graduation, and that we fuel their interest and excitement in learning.
+- Recognize and address the unique needs, interests, and strengths of each student in SFUSD, and provide the education and supports they need to be successful while they're in SFUSD and after graduation, in a way that fuels their interest and excitement in learning.

 - Make sure we can attract and retain excellent educators in all our schools.